-SSDP training roll-out and uptake.
-The SSDP trainings appear to have rolled out successfully in the study districts, though more slowly than we would have liked for the evaluation.
-Table 2 summarizes data on the timing, curriculum content of, and participation in, the SSDP math and science trainings for the 14 ETCs and 16 districts relevant to our study.
-The third and eighth columns show when the ETC math and science trainings were conducted.
-While the original evaluation plan was to roll out the trainings in October and November of 2017, soon after baseline data collection, in practice no trainings began before December of 2017, and most took place in April or May of 2018.
+The SSDP trainings appear to have been rolled out successfully in the study districts, though more slowly than we would have liked for the evaluation.
+Table 2 summarises data on the timing, curriculum content, and participation for the SSDP maths and science trainings for the 14 ETCs and 16 districts relevant to our study.
+The third and eighth columns show when the ETC maths and science trainings were conducted.

+While the original evaluation plan was to roll out the trainings in October and November of 2017 (soon after baseline data collection), in practice no trainings began before December of 2017, and most took place in April or May of 2018.
 This was often due to delays in earmarking and disbursing government funds by the Ministry of Finance and the Ministry of Education, Science and Technology.
 By the end of 2017 the Ministry of Finance had made available adequate funds to finance trainings in only one subject per district.

-We asked the ETCs to prioritize the math trainings, if feasible, in order to study the impacts of at least one common training across all study districts even if funding did not arrive for another set of trainings.
-Twelve ETCs complied, conducting the math training first, but the Dang and Myagdi ETCs conducted the science training first, because they failed to elicit enough applicants to the math training within the relevant time frame to warrant running that training first.
-Despite requests to the legislature by policymakers involved in this research to expedite funding for the remaining trainings, that funding was released only in mid-April of 2018.27
+We asked the ETCs to prioritise the maths trainings, if feasible, in order to study the impacts of at least one common training across all study districts even if funding did not arrive for another set of trainings.
+Twelve ETCs complied, conducting the maths training first, but the ETCs in Dang and Myagdi conducted the science training first, because they failed to elicit enough applicants for the maths training within the relevant time frame to warrant running that training first.
+Despite requests to the legislature by policymakers involved in this research to expedite funding for the remaining trainings, that funding was released only in mid-April 2018.

-The ETCs seem to have adhered to the plan to invite treatment schools to send their secondary math and science teachers to the SSDP trainings, while not inviting teachers from control schools and other schools in the same small local areas (VDCs) as the control schools.
-Monitoring phone calls confirmed this, and administrative attendance data merged with our endline data indicate that endline teachers only in schools assigned to treatment attended the SSDP trainings.
+The ETCs seem to have adhered to the plan to invite treatment schools to send their secondary maths and science teachers to the SSDP trainings, while not inviting teachers from control schools and other schools in their local areas (VDCs).
+Monitoring phone calls confirmed this, and administrative attendance data merged with our endline data indicate that, at endline, only teachers in schools assigned to treatment had attended the SSDP trainings.

-27 Additional idiosyncratic problems led to further delays in some ETCs: a delay in sending to the ETCs an NCED circular officially approving the unusual elements of the roll-out dictated by the research design; delays in sending the NCED training curriculum guidelines; teacher unavailability during the winter break in mountain areas; teacher unavailability during March 2018 end-of-year exams and the start of the next academic year in April of 2018; unavailability of ETC personnel to release funds or oversee trainings; delays because ETCs were already reserved for other trainings; and (later in 2018) uncertainty due to the likely dissolution of some ETCs due to larger government reforms.
+&lt;sup>27 Additional idiosyncratic problems led to further delays in some ETCs: a delay in sending to the ETCs an NCED circular officially approving the unusual elements of the roll-out dictated by the research design; delays in sending the NCED training curriculum guidelines; teacher unavailability during the winter break in mountain areas; teacher unavailability during March 2018 end-of-year exams and the start of the next academic year in April 2018; unavailability of ETC personnel to release funds or oversee trainings; delays because ETCs were already reserved for other trainings; and (later in 2018) uncertainty because of the likely dissolution of some ETCs due to larger government reforms.